AriaKillebrewBruehl/CSCI385/cycle-subdivide/README.md

 ## Part 2: Multiple Cycles Game Extension :video_game:

 For my extension I implemented multiple cycles and included and endgame.
-To do so I created two subclasses of `Cycle` called `PlayerCycle` and `AutoCycle`.
+To enter multiCycle mode hit the `m` key.
+For t5his extension I created two subclasses of `Cycle` called `PlayerCycle` and `AutoCycle`.
 Both subclasses add a `this.id` method to the constructor.
 Additionally I added a `this.cycle` attribute to the `Face` class in `subdivide.js`.
 This attribute allows a face to keep track of which cycle has visited it.

  Both classes extend the `update()` method of the `Cycle class` to check if the face the cycle just entered has already been visited by another cycle by comparing a `this.id` to `this.face.cycle`.
 If so the cycle dies and for the `PlayerCycle` an alert is given to the user that they have died.
 For `AutoCycle` the `steer()` method is overwritten to randomly pick a steering direction, rather than take input form the user.